 It was written by Sam Taylor and is now only available in paperback.

 For more info from Amazon, click on the pic.

 What to Look for in a Good LCHF Kindle Recipe Book

 There are lots of 0.99 to $3.99 kindle books on this subject.
 But they are not all good.
 Check for the following before you buy a recipe book...

-Personally I get irritated with a book that is badly written with spelling errors.
+Personally, I get irritated with a poorly written book with spelling errors

-So, if I find those, I don’t necessarily think it is a bad, but I know it will frustrate me.
-I don’t look for perfect English, after all English is not my first language, but it needs to make grammatical sense.
+So, if I find those, I don’t necessarily think it is bad, but I know it will frustrate me.
+I don’t look for perfect English.
+After all English is not my first language, but it needs to make grammatical sense.

 Then I look at the recipes.

 - Do the ingredients make sense, and are they listed in some logical sequence?

 - Do the steps to prepare the dish make sense?